 The MAX follows standard IPX RIP behavior for routers when connecting to non-Ascend units.
-However, when connecting to another Ascend unit configured for IPX routing, both ends of the connection immediately exchange their entire RIP tables.
-In addition, the MAX maintains those RIP entries as static until the unit is reset or power-cycled.
+However, when two Ascend units configured for IPX routing connect, they immediately exchange their entire RIP tables.
+In addition, the MAX maintains those RIP entries as static until you reset or power-cycle the Ascend unit.